philippeller/dama/README.md

-# MilleFeuille
+# Pynocular

-Pythonic data structure to hold inhomogeneous data of various sources.
-The data lives in `layers`, where in a single `layer` the data is homogeneous and of the same type.
-Several, different, `layers` live in a `stack`.
-Translation methods allow to translate data between `layers` of a `stack`.
-Layers define their available translations methods.
-A `Binlayer` for instance will offer simple histogramming function, or more sophisticated translation methods to translate from `PointLayers`.
+A consistant and pythonic way to handle different datasaets and translations between them.
+A dataset can be a simple pandas datafrane or other colum/row data, or it can be data on a grid.

+The key feature of pynocular is seamless translations from data represenation into any other.
+See `notebooks/example.ipynb`

-Convenience `pyplot` plotting functions are also attached to the layers, in order to produce standard plots without the hassle of figuring out the correct input to the standard matplotlib functions.
+Convenience `pyplot` plotting functions are also defined, in order to produce standard plots without the hassle of figuring out the correct input to the standard matplotlib functions.

 ## Installation